godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/codebase-search.md

 ## When is it used?

-- When Roo needs to find code related to specific functionality across your project
+- When Saarthi needs to find code related to specific functionality across your project
 - When looking for implementation patterns or similar code structures
 - When searching for error handling, authentication, or other conceptual code patterns
 - When exploring unfamiliar codebases to understand how features are implemented